 The railroads were worried about losing coal shipment consignments.
 The unions were worried about job losses.
 The mining equipment companies were worried that there would be less appetite for their innovations if coal consumption kept falling.
 The mine owners were worried that their capital investments were going to be worth less.

-The diverse groups that formed the National Coal Policy Conference decided to band together because were especially worried about their survival.
+The diverse groups that formed the National Coal Policy Conference decided to band together because they were worried about their survival.
 The number of coal tons sold fell by 30% during the period from 1945-1960 as diesel fuel replaced coal in locomotives and as heating oil and natural gas replaced coal in the home and commercial building heating market.
 The only segment of the coal market that grew during that trying period of steady decline was the electricity production market.
 That was exactly the market that the new atomic energy plants were aiming to service.

 However, the folder in the JFK library is not strictly limited to coal.
 It also contains some hints that the NCPC was working feverishly to develop an alliance with other parts of the “natural fuels” industry, especially the independent, domestic oil and gas producers who shared a mutual dislike of imported oil and atomic energy.